 The oldest auxiliary organization at Midland Community Theatre, Summer Mummers entertains thousands of patrons each summer while providing Midland Community Theatre with an astounding quarter of a million dollars each year.
 In fact, nearly twenty-seven percent of Midland Community Theatre’s annual budget is a direct result of Summer Mummers.

 Even more amazing than the money raised is the unbelievable amount of volunteer hours it takes to create this special event.
-For over 60 years, volunteers have given their time and talent each summer for the sole purpose of raising money for Midland Community Theatre.
-Nearly 100 volunteers each night give collectively an amazing 13,400 volunteer hours each summer.
+For 75 years, volunteers have given their time and talent each summer for the sole purpose of raising money for Midland Community Theatre.
+Nearly 100 volunteers each night give collectively an amazing 15,000 volunteer hours each summer.
 Before the first ticket is sold and lights shine on the stage, the Summer Mummers volunteers are hard at work.
-Governed by a six-member volunteer Board of Directors, Summer Mummers is really a year-round “job” for the hard working volunteers.
+Governed by a seven-member volunteer fundraising committee, Summer Mummers is really a year-round “job” for the hard working volunteers.
 They not only select the script; they cast the show, sell advertising, order supplies, organize production committees, clean the theatre, and make costumes.
 And – every volunteer actor and dancer in the Melodrama and Olio has given between 60 and 120 hours of rehearsal time.

 In 2007, visitors to Summer Mummers represented 8 foreign countries, 34 different states and 136 Texas cities and towns – a remarkable attendance for a remarkable event.
 Hundreds of out-of-town visitors travel to Midland each year to enjoy shopping, dining out, spending the night and attending Summer Mummers.
 Midland Community Theatre actively works to secure special performance opportunities for groups, conferences and conventions taking place in the Permian Basin.